survivejs/react-book/manuscript/04_implementing_notes.md

 ## Connecting Data with `App`

 We could have skipped ids in our definition.
 This would become problematic as we grow our application, though.
 If you are referring to data based on array indices and the data changes, each reference has to change too.
-We can avoid that easily by generating ids ourselves.
+We can avoid that easily by generating the ids ourselves.

-### Generating Ids
+### Generating the Ids

 Normally the problem is solved by a back-end.
 As we don't have one yet, we'll use a standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) instead.
 It allows us to generate unique ids.
 We'll be using a Node.js implementation known as *node-uuid* and its `uuid.v4` variant.
 It will give us ids, such as `1c8e7a12-0b4c-4f23-938c-00d7161f94fc` and they are guaranteed to be unique with a very high probability.